Ron Howard (basketball)

 Ron Howard (born November 14, 1982) is an American former professional basketball player.
-He held the D-League all-time scoring record from March 2014 to December 2014.
+He held the NBA D-League all-time scoring record from March 2014 to December 2014.
+He is currently fifth all time in most points scored in D-League history, with 4,325 career points across seven seasons with the Fort Wayne Mad Ants.

+He led the Mad Ants to the 2014 D-League Championship, was named 2014 D-League MVP, was 2× NBA D-League Sportsmanship Award winner, was selected 2014 All-NBA D-League First Team, and 3× NBA D-League All-Star.
+Howard is also first player in D-League history to be bestowed the honor of having his number 19 retired by the Mad Ants.

 High school career

 Howard attended Whitney Young High School in Chicago, Illinois.
 As a senior, he averaged 17 points and five rebounds per game while earning All-Conference, All-City, All-Area and Special Mention All-State honors.

 College career

 As a freshman at Marquette, Howard played alongside future NBA players Dwyane Wade and Travis Diener.
 In 9 games, he averaged just 1.8 points per game.

 In 2002, he transferred to Valparaiso and subsequently sat out the 2002–03 season due to NCAA transfer rules.

 As a sophomore, he played 19 games, averaging 5.8 points, 1.6 rebounds and 1.4 assists per game.

 As a junior, he earned second team All-Conference honors, as well as winning the Dick Koenig Assist Award and the Homer W. Drew Sr. Memorial Most Improved Player Award.
 In 31 games. he averaged 13.8 points, 4.4 rebounds, 3.7 assists and 1.4 steals per game.

 As a senior, he again earned second team All-Conference honors.
 In 29 games, he averaged 13.1 points, 3.5 rebounds, 3.4 assists and 1.4 steals per game.